Skip to content

 fastsqla.Session dependency

-A dependency used exclusively in endpoints to get an SQLAlchemy session.
+Dependency used exclusively in endpoints to get an SQLAlchemy or SQLModel session.

-Session is a FastAPI dependency that provides an asynchronous SQLAlchemy session.
-By defining an argument with type Session in an endpoint, FastAPI will automatically inject an SQLAlchemy async session into the endpoint.
+Session is a FastAPI dependency that provides an asynchronous SQLAlchemy session or SQLModel one if it's installed.
+By defining an argument with type Session in an endpoint, FastAPI will automatically inject an async session into the endpoint.

 At the end of request handling: